How To Get 7 In Your ESS IA: Step-By-Step

 This section is used to introduce the environmental problem you are essentially addressing and question you're answering as a result.
 This should be split into 3 clear parts:

-1. Introduce your Research Question (RQ)
+- Introduce your Research Question (RQ)

 This question should be very specific to the study you're conducting.
 As the name states, it needs to be posed as a question that can be answered directly.
 Your RQ will shift and change throughout the process of you conducting and analysing your study.
-Make sure that all the references in your IA to your RQ are the exact same throughout the IA.
+Make sure that all the references in your IA to your RQ are the exact same throughout the IA. - Discusses explicitly identified "environmental issue"

 You will be marked based on your connection of your study to an identified global/local issue and therefore this is a very important part of your introduction.
 You need to clearly identify 1 major issue you're claiming to address through doing this study.
 Try to look at the environmental issues you have seen on the news or, better yet, look at your own life and see if there are local changes to the environment that you could study.
-Try to back this part up with any relevant research that could highlight how important the issue is wherever possible!
+Try to back this part up with any relevant research that could highlight how important the issue is wherever possible! - Justify the region you chose to conduct it in

 While it's tempting, you can't just state that the region you did your study in was chosen because that's the only thing that was available to you.
 For most IB students, this is the case with any study they conduct.
 However, to get points you actually need to specifically talk about how important the issue you've chosen is in your specific region.
 You need to come up with any reason that isn't "it was the easiest area for me to study".
 Try to come up with different reasons that justify your choices that seem reasonable to any researcher reading your study.